flokoe/bash-hackers-wiki/docs/howto/dissectabadoneliner.md

 Well, besides word splitting, there's nothing terribly wrong with this.
 Still, did it occur to you that unzip might already be able to target a directory?
-There isn\'t a standard for the `unzip` command, but all the implementations I\'ve seen can do it with the -d flag.
+There isn't a standard for the `unzip` command, but all the implementations I\'ve seen can do it with the -d flag.
 So we can drop the cd commands entirely: